 Security

-Australia continues to cooperate closely with Cook Islands on the Pacific Maritime Security Program, and other regional security initiatives such as the Pacific Fusion Centre and the Australia Pacific Security College.
-In June 2022 we delivered a new Guardian-Class Patrol Boat, Te Kukupa II, equipping Cook Islands to protect its fisheries and patrol its extensive Exclusive Economic Zone.
+Australia continues to cooperate closely with Cook Islands through the Pacific Maritime Security Program, and other regional security initiatives such as the Pacific Fusion Centre and the Australia Pacific Security College.
+In June 2022, Australia delivered a new Guardian-Class Patrol Boat, Te Kukupa II, equipping Cook Islands to protect its fisheries and patrol its extensive Exclusive Economic Zone.

 Official Development Assistance (ODA) Graduation